North Central Florida

-North central Florida is a region of the U.S. state of Florida which comprises the north-central part of the state and encompasses the north Florida counties of Alachua, Bradford, Columbia, Dixie, Gilchrist, Hamilton, Lafayette, Levy, Madison, Suwannee, Taylor, and Union.
+North Central Florida is a region of the U.S. state of Florida in the north-central part of the state.
+Part of the North Florida vernacular region, the definition used by the North Central Florida Regional Planning Council includes Alachua, Bradford, Columbia, Dixie, Gilchrist, Hamilton, Lafayette, Levy, Madison, Taylor, and Union counties, while the definition used by Florida Trend also includes Marion County.
 The region's largest city is Gainesville, home of the University of Florida and center of the Gainesville metropolitan area, which is the largest metro area of the region.
 As of 2020, the region had a population of 575,622 people.

 Map of the counties in the Gainesville metropolitan area, the population center of north central Florida.

-The landscape and climate of north central Florida is considered to be humid subtropical compared to South Florida.
+The landscape and climate of north central Florida is considered to be humid subtropical.
+The main cultural hub and economic driver is the University of Florida in Gainesville.

 Economy

 As of 2016, the region had Florida's largest concentration of 18 to 44-year-olds and people with advanced degrees thanks to the presence of the University of Florida and Santa Fe College in Gainesville.

 The city of Alachua is home to one of the state's largest bio- and life-science corporate sectors.

 Overall, education and healthcare are the leading employers in the region as several major hospitals are located in Gainesville, such as the UF Health Shands Hospital, HCA Florida North Florida Hospital, and the Malcolm Randall Veterans Affairs Medical Center.

 Tourism is central to communities such as Cedar Key, White Springs, and Micanopy.

 Leading employers as of 2016 are: